liao-frank/onesec/README.md

 _Onesec_ was inspired by ['List Move Transitions' in Vue](https://vuejs.org/v2/guide/transitions.html#List-Move-Transitions).
 UI often reflows in unpredictable ways, making it difficult to use vanilla CSS transitions.
 By tracking positions with JS, we can animate without knowledge of keyframes!

 ##### Usage
 The tool currently only works for class-based components.
+Consider using `PureComponent` when possible.

 ```js
 import React from 'react'